timliang4/Business-Sentiment-Analysis/README.md

 You can consume the deployed API in anyway you like (curl, your own app, etc.).
 This short guide will detail how to consume the API using the provided companion app.

-In this forked repository, `cd` into the `app` folder (this is where the app is housed) using your terminal and run (make sure you have node and npm):
+In the forked repository, `cd` into the `app` folder (this is where the app is housed) using your terminal and run (make sure you have node and npm):

 ```
 npm run dev